Siuolthepic/loom/README.md

-# Fabric Loom
+# QuiltMC Loom

 A [Gradle](https://gradle.org/) plugin to setup a deobfuscated development environment for Minecraft mods.
-Primarily used in the Fabric toolchain.
+Primarily used in the QuiltMC toolchain.

 * Has built in support for tiny mappings (Used by [Yarn](https://github.com/FabricMC/yarn))
 * Utilises the Fernflower and CFR decompilers to generate source code with comments.